-This policy applies to the admission of children for the year groups Reception through to Year 6 for the 2021/2022 academic year.
+This policy applies to the admission of children for the year groups Reception through to Year 6 for the 2022/2023 academic year.
+There is a separate policy for entry to the Nursery.

 The published admission number of our school is 30.